muldjord/leddy/README.md

 * Unicorn Hat HD or Ubercorn hat (they are the same, just very different sizes)

 ### Software
 You need to enable the Raspberry Pi SPI interface.
-This can be done in various simple ways.
-Read about it [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).
+This can be easily done by editing `/boot/config.txt` and uncommeing the line `#rdtparam=spi=on` (by removing the `#`).
+Save the file and reboot the pi for the change to take effect.

 You also need to install Qt5:
 ```